rajath-optit/validate_23_checkpoint-IAM/README.md

 your data.
 ```

-### Function: Check if versioning is enabled for all S3 buckets
+### 10.Function: Check if versioning is enabled for all S3 buckets
 ```
 10.Enable versioning of all S3.
 S3 buckets with versioning enabled: